SuperpowersCorp/longboye/README.md

     - [X] Condense as column if there are no as
     - [X] Line up ops at end up asCol (as is) plus any extra space any hiding's need (if any) (not doing this exactly for now, will seek feedback)
+- [ ] Dangling parens are not let dangle eg. when dogfooding Longboye/Imports.hs
+- [ ] Adding extra space to Main.hs, which means we're replacing it even though we crashed?
 - [ ] Atomic file swapping
 - [ ] Sub-directory traversal
 - [ ] Examples